Rare, pristine coral reef found off Tahiti coast - NewsBreak

 Globally, coral reefs have been depleted from overfishing and pollution.
 Climate change is also harming delicate corals — including those in areas neighboring the newly discovered reef — with severe bleaching caused by warmer waters.
 Between 2009 and 2018, 14% of the world’s corals were killed, according to a 2020 report by the Global Coral Reef Monitoring Project.

-The newfound reef, stretching 2 miles (3 kilometers), was studied late last year during a dive expedition supported by UNESCO.
-Unlike most of the world’s mapped corals, which are found in relatively shallow waters, this one was deeper — between 115 feet (35 meters) to 230 feet (70 meters).
+The newfound reef, stretching 2 miles, was studied late last year during a dive expedition supported by UNESCO.
+Unlike most of the world’s mapped corals, which are found in relatively shallow waters, this one was deeper — between 115 feet to 230 feet.

 Exploring such depths posed a challenge: the deeper a diver goes underwater, the shorter amount of time can be safely spent at each depth.
 The team was equipped with special tanks and did 200 hours of diving to study the reef, including taking photographs, measurements and samples of the coral.

-The reef is in a spot where many researchers haven’t spent a lot of time in, said former National Oceanic and Atmospheric Administration oceanographer Mark Eakin.Florida woman ‘tackled’ by bear while walking dog says she’s ‘lucky to be alive’
+The reef is in a spot where many researchers haven’t spent a lot of time in, said former National Oceanic and Atmospheric Administration oceanographer Mark Eakin.2021 was 6th hottest year ever recorded, NASA report says

 “We’ll be seeing more of these discoveries as the technology is applied to these locations,” said Eakin.
 “We may find some bigger ones somewhere, but I think this is always going to be an unusual reef.”